 For purposes of reporting consolidated cash flows, cash and cash equivalents include cash and balances due from banks, interest-bearing deposits in banks and federal funds sold.
-Cash flows from restricted equity securities, loans, and deposits are reported net.
+Cash flows from restricted equity securities, loans and lease receivables, and deposits are reported net.